sohamroy19/a-maze-jerry/README.md

 # mms-cpp

 A Micromouse maze-solving algorithm in C++.
-Basic Micromouse Solver for 16 x 16 square grids, where the mouse starts from the lower left corner while facing northwards.
+Basic Micromouse Solver for 16 x 16 square grids, where the mouse starts from the lower left corner while facing northwards and the target is any one of the four central squares.

+Made by a-MAZE!:  @sohamroy19
+                  @Chinmaya6699
+                  @Ishaan1742
+                  @The-Dark-Lord-0b111
+                  @wigglytuff-tu
-Made by a-MAZE! for Shaastra 2021 @ IIT-M on 23-02-2021
+for Shaastra 2021, IIT-M on 23-02-2021.

 For use with [mackorone/mms](https://github.com/mackorone/mms), a Micromouse simulator.